paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 (2) The same exceptions as are provided in paragraphs (3) and (4) of [section 3304(e) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section3304/e&num=0&edition=prelim) or [section 2304(f)(2) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2304/f/2&num=0&edition=prelim) shall apply with respect to the requirements of paragraph (1)(A) of this subsection in the same manner as such exceptions apply to the requirements of [section 3304(e)(1) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section3304/e/1&num=0&edition=prelim) or [section 2304(f)(1) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2304/f/1&num=0&edition=prelim), as appropriate.

-**(i) Availability; complete solicitation package; fees** An executive agency shall make available to any business concern, or the authorized representative of such concern, the complete solicitation package for any on-going procurement announced pursuant to a notice under subsection (e) of this section.
+**(i) Availability; complete solicitation package; fees** An executive agency shall make available to any business concern, or the authorized representative of such concern, the complete solicitation package for any on-going procurement announced pursuant to a notice under subsection (e).
 An executive agency may require the payment of a fee, not exceeding the actual cost of duplication, for a copy of such package.

 **(j) “Executive agency” defined** For purposes of this section, the term “executive agency” has the meaning provided such term in [section 133 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section133&num=0&edition=prelim).